LIVE RECORDINGS - BEAT THE BOOTS

 In 1968 the Mothers had become a successful live act.
 They could get rid of most of the covers and more and more started to play their recent, often still unreleased music in the form of suites or larger medleys.
 A 20-minutes piece could start up with a theme from one of the albums, followed by a solo, next a recently composed new theme, more solos etc. It's from the years 1968-1969 that most of the sixties live recordings stem, and it's a lot more this time.
 There's also footage in the form of the 1968 Albert Hall concert, filmed for the "Uncle Meat" movie.
 It's "soundtrack" on CD as "Ahead of their time" is the first official live registration of a Mothers concert.
 Next there's the Berlin concert, included in the short "Burnt weeny sandwich" documentary.
 The band had become bigger every year.
 Whereas the Mothers had started as a five member rock group, in 1969 they were a 10 piece band with brass and wind instruments, working on a contractual basis with a regular income.
 Halfway through 1969 Zappa had seen enough of it and decided to disband the Mothers in this form.
 Though only Roy Estrada and Jimmy Carl Black were its permanent members (apart from Zappa himself), the sixties Mothers band is by many fans and especially the critics seen as the authentic and most original one.
 To the right: FZ at a BBC special, 1968.

 Since the break-up the relationship with the ex-mothers could sometimes be at ease - on various occasions they would work with Zappa again for a particular project - sometimes under strain about royalties.
 Zappa wasn't that inclined to release much from the sixties on "YCDTOSA", disc I of vol. V. being more a collection of oddities than an average concert registration.
-Various gigs were recorded, since he was thinking about a live Mothers album at the time, so it's thinkable that more is coming up.
-If the better parts of the bootlegs were put together on one CD with normal sound quality you'd have an interesting album.
+Various gigs were recorded, since he was thinking about a live Mothers album at the time.
+The ZFT has released Road tapes, venue #1, giving an idea of a complete Mothers concert from the sixties.
+If the better parts of the bootlegs were put together on one CD with normal sound quality you'd have an interesting album too.